basecamp/api/sections/authentication.md

-For a full app integration, you wouldn't want to get into the business of asking customers for their passwords -- or storing them! -- so we offer a simple way to ask a user for access to his account.
-You get an API access token back without ever having to see his password or ask him to copy/paste an API key.
+For a full app integration, you wouldn't want to get into the business of asking customers for their passwords -- or storing them! -- so we offer a simple way to ask a user for access to their account.
+You get an API access token back without ever having to see their password or ask him to copy/paste an API key.

 1. [Grab an OAuth 2 library](http://oauth.net/code/).
 2. Register your app at [integrate.37signals.com](https://integrate.37signals.com).
 You'll be assigned a `client_id` and `client_secret`.
 You'll need to provide a `redirect_uri`: a URL where we can send a verification code.
 Just enter a dummy URL like `http://myapp.com/oauth` if you're not ready for this yet.